navinskyy/encrypting-thunderbird/README.md

 Select the yourname key.

-Open the File menu.
+Open File.

-Choose the option to Export Public Key(s) To File.
+Choose Export Public Key(s) To File.

-Save the public key as an .asc file.
+Save the key as an .asc file.

 Example:

 yourname-public.asc

-[!CAUTION]
+🛡️ Security Rule

-Only export the public key.
-Do not export or distribute the secret/private key.
+Export only the public key.
+Never distribute the secret/private key.

-Step 5 — Transfer the Public Key to the cs VM
+05 · Transfer the Public Key to the cs VM

-Move the exported .asc public-key file from the yourname VM to the cs VM.

-Possible methods in a VMware laboratory include:

-VMware Shared Folders

-A laboratory file-transfer location

-Another controlled method available between the VMs

-Example:
+Move:

 yourname-public.asc

-[!NOTE]
+from the yourname VM to the cs VM.

+VMware Transfer Options

+📁 VMware Shared Folders

+📂 Laboratory file-transfer location

+🔄 Another controlled transfer method between the VMs

+ℹ️ Important

 The .asc file is a public-key file.
 It is not the encrypted email itself.

-Step 6 — Import the yourname Public Key into cs's Thunderbird
+06 · Import the yourname Public Key into cs's Thunderbird

 On the cs Thunderbird VM: